What is a 24-hour urine collection?

 Generally, a 24-hour urine collection follows this process:

 - You will be given one or more containers for collecting and storing your urine.
 A brown plastic container is typically used.
-A specimen pan that fits in the toilet or a urinal may be used to collect the urine.
-You will need to transfer the urine from the collecting container to the storage container, and will need to keep it cold.
+A special pan that fits in the toilet or a urinal may be used to collect the urine.
+You will need to transfer the urine from the collecting container to the storage container.
+You will need to keep it cold.

-- Do not save the urine from your first time urinating--the starting time.
+- Do not save the urine from your first time urinating.
 Flush this first specimen, but note the time.
 This is the start time of the 24-hour collection.

-- All urine, after the first (flushed) specimen, must be saved, stored, and kept cold, either on ice or in a refrigerator, for the next 24 hours.
+- All urine, after the first flushed specimen, must be saved, stored, and kept cold.
+This means keeping it either on ice or in a refrigerator for the next 24 hours.

-- Try to urinate again at the same time, 24 hours after the start time, to finish the collection process, but if you cannot urinate at this time, it is not a problem.
+- Try to urinate again at the same time, 24 hours after the start time, to finish the collection process.
+If you can’t urinate at this time, it is OK.

-- Depending on your specific medical condition, you may be asked to repeat the collection over several days.
+- Depending on your specific medical problem, you may be asked to repeat the collection over several days.

 - The name of the test or procedure